martinmalmgren/martinmalmgren.github.io/index.md

 ## 2015

-### November 15
+### November 17

-The opening recital of "Key Discoveries" last Sunday was a great success!
+The opening recital of the "Key Discoveries" piano recital series last week was a great success!
 For more information, click [here](https://www.facebook.com/keydiscoveries/posts/210921509239431)

 ### October 13